 I’m a Child, Adolescent and Adult Psychiatrist, Board Certified in Psychiatry, with inactive Board Certifications after ten years in both Addiction Medicine and Forensic Psychiatry.
 The Nuclear Regulatory Commission also licenses/certifies me [since ’03] as an Authorized User For SPECT Nuclear Imaging.

 In my early days, I graduated after seven years of training in classical Freudian Psychoanalysis in the 70s but stopped providing psychoanalytic treatments a lifetime ago.
-I lectured nationally for more than twenty years on topics ranging from relationships, recovery, and self-management, to psychopharmacology and biomedical testing/treatments for functional medicine testing companies.
+I lectured nationally for more than twenty years on topics ranging from relationships, addiction/recovery, and self-management, to psychopharmacology and biomedical testing/treatments for functional medicine testing companies.

 During my pharmaceutical mission days, I set out to teach the informed use of psychiatric medications for hundreds of medical colleagues.
 I never ‘sold drugs.’
 I did teach verified neuroscience answers to improve the informed, correct use of pharmaceuticals.
 I’ve always worked to understand ‘correct action’ – and hate to see that disappointment in the eyes of those suffering when medical expectations miss the mark – especially when I thought I knew the answers.

 Current Drug Information Is Woefully Inadequate For Medical Professionals